top of box

 abcm2ps -O =

-at which point you can simply drag and drop to the Terminal window the abc file for which you wish to have a Postscript file generated.
+at which point you can simply drag and drop your abc file to the Terminal window and press "return" to have a Postscript file generated.
+(And note that is the capital letter "O" immdiately after the dash above, not a zero.)

 Extras.